How Can We Help?

 - Any extra months over ten years on a passport (if it was renewed before expiry) may not count towards the six months that should be remaining for travel to Schengen countries.

-EU member states are in the process of establishing national arrangements for UK nationals in the case of a no-deal Brexit, often with the proviso that a reciprocal offer by the UK is confirmed.
+EU member states have established national arrangements for UK nationals in the case of a no-deal Brexit, often with the proviso that a reciprocal offer by the UK is confirmed.
 Please see our separate article highlighting these national measures here.

 With the complex, fast-changing nature of Brexit, and the potential impact on our clients – Newland Chase has formed a dedicated Brexit Team to address our client’s concerns and support them throughout this turbulent time.
 Newland Chase’s team of qualified consultants possess industry-leading expertise in the complexities of the laws and processes for visas and immigration both in the UK and the various EU member states.